 H.P.
-Lovecraft was a gloomy man who, like Poe before him, and King after him, used the sometimes harsh conditions of New England as the backdrop for his tales of dread.
-The Beach House takes much inspiration from the Lovecraft’s stories of unfathomable doom, but in contrast to the gloomy Arkham environment, New England has never looked better.
+Lovecraft was a gloomy man who, like Poe before him and King after him, used the sometimes harsh conditions of New England as the backdrop for his tales of dread.
+The Beach Housetakes much inspiration from Lovecraft’s stories of unfathomable doom, but in contrast to the gloomy Arkham environment, New England has never looked better.

-Filmed in North Truro, Massachusetts, with its pristine white beaches, azure water, and cute as a button shingled cottages, the Beach House of the title appears to be the perfect getaway.
-Director Jeffrey A. Brown, makes his longtime career of being a movie Location Scout pay off.
-This is a great setting for the movie.
-The fact that the place looks a little too good to be true is part of the power of the flip, when things go really bad.
+Filmed in North Truro, Massachusetts, with its pristine white beaches, azure water, and cute-as-a-button shingled cottages, the Beach House of the title appears to be the perfect getaway.
+Director Jeffrey A. Brown makes his longtime career of being a movie Location Scout pay off.
+This is an excellent setting for the movie.
+The fact that the place looks a little too good to be true is part of the power of the flip when things go terribly.

 This is Brown’s first feature film, and smartly, he has decided to show, not tell the audience what is happening, and allows for some fill-in-the-blank moments.
-The cast is small, and the back stories are established well enough to keep the pacing of the film quick and punchy.
+The cast is small, and the backstories are established well enough to keep the film’s pacing quick and punchy.

 Before the two of them can settle into this idyllic abode, they realize that they are not alone in the house.
-A middle-aged couple, Jane (Maryanne Nagel, Deadtime Stories) and Mitch (Jake Weber, Dawn of the Dead) are old friends of “The Doc” and have been guests (or are they squatting?) at the beach house for some time.
-They seem benign enough, but there are signs that not all is completely well.
+They discover a middle-aged couple currently staying at the cabin.
+Jane (Maryanne Nagel, Deadtime Stories) and Mitch (Jake Weber, Dawn of the Dead) claim to be old friends of “The Doc”.
+They have been guests (or are they squatting?) at the beach house for some time.
+They seem benign enough, but there are signs that not all is entirely well.

 Jane isn’t well.
-The medicine cabinet is loaded with prescription pills, and Jane and Mitch speak cryptically about what it means to be young, with everything in front of you.
-This was not what Emily signed up for, but Randall convinces her that there is plenty of room for all of them, and she agrees to give the four’s company a try.
-To help break the ice, Randall breaks out some CBD edibles, and reluctantly the whole group decides to get high.
+The medicine cabinet is loaded with prescription pills.
+Jane and Mitch speak cryptically about what it means to be young with everything in front of you.
+This is not what Emily signed up for.
+Randall, however, convinces her that there is plenty of room for all of them.
+She reluctantly agrees to give the four’s company a try.
+To help break the ice, Randall breaks out some CBD edibles, and reluctantly, the whole group decides to get high.

-A strange and colorful mist drifts in from the ocean, and it has the group mesmerized, believing that this is the effect of getting stoned.
+A strange and colorful mist drifts in from the ocean.
+The mist mesmerizes the group, making them believe that this is the effect of getting stoned.
 It’s not.
 It’s a malevolent evil cloud that is bringing destruction with it.
-But the first wisps of the mists seems benign… at first.
+But the first wisps of the mists seem benign… at first.

 The movie is only 88 minutes long, and the third act is where the movie becomes something of a conventional horror movie.
-The horrible transforming powers of the mist seems to have different effects on our protagonists, but it retreats by day, leaving the people a little bewildered but not wary.
-When the mist comes back for an encore, it brings some seriously bad news with it.
+The horrible transforming powers of the mist seem to have different effects on our protagonists.
+Fortunately, it retreats by day, leaving the people a little bewildered but not wary.
+When the mist comes back for an encore, it brings some horrible news with it.

-I very much appreciate that Brown allows the tension to gradually build.
+I very much appreciate that Brown allows the tension to build gradually.
 The slight peculiarities of Jane and Mitch.
 The recklessness of Randall.
-There are some moments where you want to yell at the screen though, as our protagonists end up falling for classic horror movie trope traps, mostly in the third act.
-The movie strongly echoes Color Out of Space, The Fog, The Mist, and also Night of the Living Dead, with the AM radio reporting apocalyptic doom and the furious mad stumble that is the conclusion to the film.
+There are some moments where you want to yell at the screen, though, as our protagonists fall for classic horror movie trope traps, mainly in the third act.
+The movie strongly echoes Color Out of Space, The Fog, The Mist, and Night of the Living Dead, with the AM radio reporting apocalyptic doom and the furious mad stumble that is the conclusion to the film.

-This is a gorgeous film to watch, and though the third act falls into a bit of been-there-seen-that, the strong acting performances, and the subtle beauty of the movie’s plot and place makes this a very worthwhile watch.
+This is a gorgeous film to watch.
+Even though the third act falls into a bit of been-there-seen-that, the strong acting performances and the subtle beauty of the movie’s plot and place make this a worthwhile watch.